Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 ## Credits

 ### Text content
-Apart from character names all text content has been written by R.Thompson and proof read by E. Thompson All character names remain the property of their respective owners.
+Apart from character names all text content has been written by R.Thompson and proof read by E. Thompson.
+All character names remain the property of their respective owners.

 ### Logo